 What is the difference between a Meyer Lemon and a regular Lemon?

-Meyer lemons are slightly smaller and rounder than a regular lemon and are thought to be a cross between a lemon and a tangerine or mandarin orange.
+Meyer lemons are slightly smaller and rounder than regular lemons and are thought to be a cross between a lemon and tangerine or mandarin orange.
 They are a little sweeter than a regular lemon so are great for salad dressings and cocktails.
 So sweet in fact some people eat Meyer lemons just like an orange.

 Meyer lemons were first introduced to the United States from Beijing, China, in the early 20th century by Frank Meyer.
 Hence the name.
 Check out this article for more on Meyer lemons.